 Emotional and Psychological Impact

 The emotional and psychological impact of a cancer diagnosis and subsequent treatment can be profound.
 Many men experience feelings of anxiety, depression, or concerns about body image and sexuality.
-Support from family, friends, and professional counselors, as well as connecting with a support group, can be incredibly beneficial.
+Support from family, friends, and professional counselors, as well as connecting with a testicular cancer support group, can be incredibly beneficial.

 Life After Testicular Cancer